NCAS-CMS/cfdm/docs/source/tutorial.rst

    		:project = "research" ;
    }

-A sequence of field constructs iw written in exactly the same way:
+A sequence of field constructs is written in exactly the same way:

 .. code:: python